“Besides, there are a hundred things one has to know,

 Assessment

-Assessment is by the following methods:
+Assessment is done by the following methods:

-• Learning Journal – a diary relating your studies to the world in which you live, includes compulsory research and writing tasks where necessary.
+- Learning Journal – a diary relating your studies to the world in which you live, includes compulsory research and writing tasks where necessary.

-2.canalyse the unique nature of ceremonial audiences.
+2. analyse the unique nature of ceremonial partcipants and audiences. - Literature Review—of supplied texts.

 Workload and Due Dates